trliner/beveled-corners/readme.md

-#CSS Beveled Corner Mixin for Sass
+#CSS Beveled Corner Mixins for Sass

-Creates beveled corners in same fashion as `border-radius`.
+These three mixins create beveled corners, difference between the mixins are their different browser support levels, that is to say, they use different methods.
+They all create beveled corners in same fashion as `border-radius`.
+It's explained [here](http://clubmate.fi/css-beveled-corners-take-2-a-sass-mixin).

 ##Wins